 The other type of acute glycemia test is a postprandial test, which uses real food.
 The exact same meal is eaten before each measurement.
 This test is often used to test pharmaceuticals and supplements that may work by reducing the glycemic index (GI) of a meal.
 The lower the GI, the less it raises your blood glucose.

 For the random plasma glucose test (RPGT), or causal test, a blood sample is taken if signs of diabetes are present.
 The test can be done anytime.
 As with the last blood sample of an OGTT, a value of 200 mg/dL or more (>11.0 mmol/L) is considered high.

-Continuous glucose monitoring (CGM) is where a small monitor is kept in a vein and blood glucose levels are sampled every ≈5 minutes.
+Continuous glucose monitoring (CGM) is where a small monitor is inserted beneath the skin and measures glucose in intersitial fluid.
 The CGM monitor can be wirelessly connected to a small medical device or cell phone to notify the wearer if their blood sugar falls too low or rises too high.
 All diabetics can use CGMs, but they’re most commonly used by those with type 1 diabetes.